4paradigm/OpenMLDB/docs/en/developer/built_in_function_develop_guide.md

 }
 ```

-Configure and register the function into `DefaultUdfLibary` in[hybridse/src/udf/default_udf_library.cc](https://github.com/4paradigm/OpenMLDB/blob/main/hybridse/src/udf/default_udf_library.cc).
+Configure and register the function into `DefaultUdfLibrary` in[hybridse/src/udf/default_udf_library.cc](https://github.com/4paradigm/OpenMLDB/blob/main/hybridse/src/udf/default_udf_library.cc).
 Note that if the function needs to return through parameter, `return_by_arg(true)` needs to be configured.

 ```c++
 # hybridse/src/udf/default_udf_library.cc